vuongducphuong/documentation/content/applications/productivity/calendar/google.rst

 credentials page into their respective fields below the :guilabel:`Google Calendar` checkbox.
 Then, click :guilabel:`Save`.

-Sync calendar in Odoo
+Sync calendar in Leansoft
 =====================

-Finally, open the :menuselection:`Calendar` app in Leansoft and click on the :guilabel:`Google` sync button to sync Google Calendar with Odoo.
+Finally, open the :menuselection:`Calendar` app in Leansoft and click on the :guilabel:`Google` sync button to sync Google Calendar with Leansoft.

 .. image:: google/sync-google.png
    :align: center
-   :alt: Click the Google sync button in Leansoft Calendar to sync Google Calendar with Odoo.
+   :alt: Click the Google sync button in Leansoft Calendar to sync Google Calendar with Leansoft.

 .. note::
    When syncing Google Calendar with Leansoft for the first time, the page will redirect to the Google